jonasgeiler/brainfuck-php/README.md

 If you want to see the old version, check out the [`old-version`](https://github.com/skayo/brainfuck-php/tree/old-version) tag.
-But be warned of the bad code :D
+But be warned of the bad and slow code :D

 ## Requirements